ClaireXing/nrn/README.md

 # nrn
 Codes and materials for paper *Mapping human activity volumes through remote sensing imagery*.

-The proposed network, called Neighbor-ResNet, is a modified deep residual network taking spatial autocorrelation into account.
+The proposed network, called Neighbor-ResNet, is a modified deep residual network taking neighboring influence and spatial autocorrelation into account.
+It is fit for estimation tasks of geographical phenomenon such as human activity distributions.

 **Data:**